KGV PLAYING FIELDS – PURCHASE 1938

 It is not known whether the Committee took Minutes of its meetings – if it did then those Minutes appear not to have survived.
 Instead, the Committee’s actions in this period are known only through a rather sparse, and clearly incomplete, residue of its correspondence and a few other documents.

 In the following year, 1936, two major events – one local and one national – radically impacted upon the Committee’s course of action.
 Locally, the park land of The Lodge had been put on the market, advertised as being suitable for housing; it had already been zoned for just that purpose by GRDC.
 It formed part of the estate left by the wealthy railway contractor George Craig Saunders Pauling who had died in early 1919.
 His Will entrusted his estate to designated trustees, these being his widow Mrs Dolores (“Lola”) Lopéz Pauling, his close friend John Scott and the Public Trustee.
-Mrs Pauling – in consultation with her other trustees and her solicitors Rider, Heaton, Meredith and Mills of Lincolns Inn – was now, in 1935, minded to sell part of what remained of the estate, namely the 31 acres of remaining park land.
-She had already sold her former residence The Lodge with a certain amount of its land in 1928 to Surrey County Council and had moved to the magnificent mediaeval Prebendal House in Thame, Oxfordshire whilst also retaining another residence in Knightsbridge, London.
+Mrs Pauling – in consultation with her other trustees and her solicitors Rider, Heaton, Meredith and Mills of Lincolns Inn – was now, in 1935, minded to sell part of what remained of the estate, namely the 31.5 acres of remaining park land.
+She had already sold her former residence The Lodge with a certain amount of its land in 1928 to The Royal School for the Blind and had moved to the magnificent mediaeval Prebendal House in Thame, Oxfordshire whilst also retaining another residence in Knightsbridge, London.

 Looking northwards across the Park towards The Lodge; note Mr Killick’s cows at far right behind the trees.